Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class: Error analysis

-Let us discuss how to estimate the errors.
+Below we explain our procedure for estimating errors.
 We assume that the truncated bootstrap results converge to the exact values if the input parameters are exact.
 Therefore, we have two sources of error: finite truncations and input uncertainties.

-To reduce the truncation errors, we use power law fits in $1/\L$ for the truncated solutions at the high truncation orders in table \ref{trun}.
-(In some cases, the simpler linear fits are more reasonable, such as $\D_{T'}$ and $b^2_{\s N'}$.)
-Then we extract the $\L\rightarrow \infty $ extrapolations.
+To reduce the truncation errors, we use {power-law} fits in $1/\L$ for the truncated solutions at the high truncation orders in table \ref{trun}, and we extract the $\L\rightarrow \infty $ extrapolations.
+In some cases, the results of the simpler linear fits are more reasonable, such as $\D_{T'}$ and $b^2_{\s N'}$.
 To estimate the extrapolation uncertainties, we omit one set of approximate solutions randomly and perform extrapolations with the remaining solutions.
-(For $\langle\s\e\rangle$, we omit two sets.)
-The uncertainty of an extrapolation is determined by the maximal and minimal values at $1/\L=0$.
+For $\langle\s\e\rangle$, we omit two sets.
+The uncertainty of an extrapolation is determined by the maximum and minimum values at $1/\L=0$.